 14. Paramount Pictures v.
 Star Base 21 Book Shop (N.D.
 Ill.
 1995).
 In 1994, an Oklahoma comic book dealer somehow got a hold of rough draft scripts for Star Trek: Voyager (which was not slated to premiere until 1995) and sold them at a Star Trek convention in Illinois.
 When Paramount brought suit in Illinois, the comic book dealer filed a motion to dismiss for lack of personal jurisdiction.
 The Northern District of Illinois held that if the defendant could get himself up to Illinois to sell the scripts, he could get up to Illinois for his court dates, and denied the motion.
 The parties later settled for $7,000 in damages.

 15. United States v.
 McDougal (E.D.
 Ark.
 1996).
 This 1996 case’s connection to Star Trek is tenuous, but far too famous to omit.
 On the first day of the Whitewater trial, a blockbuster media event involving criminal fraud charges against the former business associates of a sitting President, alternate juror Barbara Adams showed up to court wearing a Star Fleet uniform, complete with phaser and tricorder.
 “I always wear my uniform to formal occasions,” she explained.
 Neither the prosecution nor the defense objected to Adams’ presence until – days into the trial – she started giving interviews to the media.
 Judge George Howard dismissed Adams from jury service.
-The defendants were later found the guilty on several counts.

 16. Rodenberry v.
 Rodenberry (Cal.
 App.
 1996).
 Star Trek creator Gene Roddenberry divorced his wife Elaine in 1969, just around the time the original series ended.
 As part of the mostly hand-written divorce agreement, Elaine was allocated a one-half interest in future profit participation income from “Star Trek.”
 The original series was considered a commercial failure, so at the time the definition of “Star Trek” was probably not a contentious issue.
 However, after the divorce, Star Trek started becoming a financial success, including through merchandising, films and new television series.
 Elaine brought suit against Rodenberry’s estate (which was administered by his widow and second wife, Majel Barrett aka Nurse Chapel aka Lwaxana Troi), claiming that, because she owned a piece of “Star Trek,” she owned a piece of all of the subsequent television shows, movies and merchandising.
 The trial court disagreed with respect to the movies and merchandise, but agreed that Elaine was due some of the profits from The Next Generation and Deep Space Nine, because these were “continuations” of the original series.
 However, the Court of Appeals reversed, finding it unlikely that the parties intended their agreement to include (what were at the time unimaginable) sequel television series, because “never before had a financially failed television series enjoyed such subsequent popularity.”
 Therefore, only the profits from the original series were anticipated in the contract and due to Elaine.